Alternator rotor, stator, brushes, etc.

 6. For SOME brush holders, you need to remove the inside nuts to remove the holder for soldering, on other holders this is not necessary.
 The nuts holding the brush holder to the case are thin, and you may have to improvise a nut-driver.
 I use a SpinTite, with the end ground flat to avoid any internal taper.
 A SpinTite is simply a brand name of a tubular wrench.
 A thin socket, its end suitably ground flat to avoid the internal taper, on your grinder or sander, will also work fine (I modify them on my lathe).

 7. When replacing the case/stator, be SURE the mating surfaces of the stator housing & the matching engine area are cleaned of all filth.
-Corrosion on the steel part of the stator can be cleaned with a common file or even sandpaper or steel bristle brush.
+Corrosion on the steel part of the stator can be cleaned with sandpaper or brass or steel bristle brush.
 Follow good procedures by never using steel wool around electrics.
 DO NOT nick or bend any metal of the stator, its housing, or the stator/engine mounting area.
 It is especially important not to pressure or otherwise damage the stator windings.
 If you decide to clean the slip rings, DO NOT use emery paper or sandpaper.
 Use a clean rag with a few drops of a quick evaporating solvent.
 Do not try to remove the carbon beyond this solvent cleaning.
 I previously used to recommend a more vigorous slip ring cleaning, but it was misinterpreted, so the above information has removed the stronger cleaning....and, frankly, it is not needed.
 MIND THE CAUTION ABOUT NOT BREAKING BRUSHES NOR THE WHITE BRUSH HOLDER IN STEP 4.

 8. NOTE!
 It is altogether too easy, many have been fooled... to forget that one of the brushes is an electrically hot brush & the other one is grounded.
 IF you have to remove the brush holder, do not fail to note where the washers are located, & how assembled.
 Failure to reinstall the insulating washers at the proper places, in the proper order, with any washer ridges in proper position, can result in NO charging!
 There are markings on the stator housing.
 The D- marking is the grounded brush, and the BROWN wire connects there.
 Df is the ELECTRICALLY INSULATED brush.
 You will probably find the Df brush wire to be blue/black.
+Late model covers are less ambiguous, and the grounding post side is part of the casting.

 9. Make a final inspection after assembly, and check that you have tightened the 3 long screws EVENLY, and do not over-tighten.
 Attach all the wires by pushing them onto their respective male spades, and as cautioned previously, be sure that the grouping of three at the stator are very tight fitting, the others decently tight fitting....and note again that it makes no difference what order these three next to each other are attached.